-A bioswale containing shallow and deep undulations linking online wet meadows is proposed, which will provide significant improvements to the headwater drainage feature, as it essentially replicates a natural system.
+A bioswale containing shallow and deep undulations will convey flows along the south of the property into an enhanced bioswale feature with online wet meadows that flows along the east of the property.
+This feature will provide significant improvements to the headwater drainage feature, as it essentially replicates a natural system.
 When it is assessed to be an appropriate feature, a bioswale system offers numerous benefits, namely: